 October, 26 (Monday).
-Returns to Liverpool for a second time in the month.
+Charles returns to Liverpool for a second time in the month.
 First of three readings, held in the small concert room of St. George’s Hall at 8pm.
 Reads the story of Little Paul from Dombey and Son and also Bob Sawyer’s Party from The Pickwick Papers.

 October, 27 (Tuesday).
 Death of Charles Thomas Longley, Archbishop of Canterbury (born in 1794).